jellyfin-archive/jellyfin-docs/general/server/transcoding.md

 * Direct Play: Delivers the file with no modifications.
 Almost no additional load on the server.
 * Remux: Changes the container but leaves both audio and video streams untouched.
 * Direct Stream: Transcodes audio but leaves original video untouched.
-* Transcode: Transcodes both audio and video.
+* Transcode: Transcodes the video stream.